Principle vs. principal

 In the first years in which you pay back your loan, the majority of each payment goes towards interest rather than principal.

 There are several other noun senses – see the dictionary entry for more details.

-If you’re unsure whether to use the –ple or –pal ending, try thinking about the context.
+If you’re unsure whether to use principle or principal, try thinking about the context.
 Generally speaking, a principle is a rule, standard, or belief of one kind or another.
 As an adjective, principal means ‘most important’, while a principal is – generally speaking – a person who is most important in a particular organization or group.